gitayam/matrix-to-discourse/ROADMAP.md

     - [ ] Based on the user's role in the Matrix room.
     - [ ] Based on User ID.
     - [ ] Based on homeserver.
-- [ ] Direct message support
-    - [ ] Direct message user with the post link as well